asiamina/A-Course-on-Digital-Forensics/README.md

 ## Course Update
+(March 2022) A set of tutorials and hands-on experiences on using Rekall uploaded to the Tools folder.
 (March 2022) A new module on Malware Analysis along with a few hands-on experience were added to the course github repository.
 (January 2021) A few video tutorials are uploaded to youtube and added to the course github repository.
 (December 2020) Several tutotials added on security tools such as Kali Linux, Burp Suite, etc.